-Karen Park Gallivan, 63, became Executive Vice President, General Counsel and Corporate Secretary in June 2018.
+Karen Park Gallivan, 64, became Executive Vice President, General Counsel and Corporate Secretary in June 2018.
 She was Vice President, General Counsel and Secretary from September 2005 to June 2018.
 She was Vice President, Human Resources from January 2003 to September 2005.
 Prior to joining Graco, she was Vice President of Human Resources and Communications at Syngenta Seeds, Inc. from January 1999 to January 2003.
 From 1988 through January 1999, she was General Counsel of Novartis Nutrition Corporation.
 Prior to joining Novartis, Ms. Gallivan was an attorney with the law firm of Rider, Bennett, Egan & Arundel, L.L.P.
 She joined the Company in 2003.

-Dale D. Johnson, 65, became President, Worldwide Contractor Equipment Division in February 2017.
+Dale D. Johnson, 66, became President, Worldwide Contractor Equipment Division in February 2017.
 From April 2001 through January 2017, he served as Vice President and General Manager, Contractor Equipment Division.
 From January 2000 through March 2001, he served as President and Chief Operating Officer.
 From December 1996 to January 2000, he was Vice President, Contractor Equipment Division.
-Prior to becoming Director of Marketing, Contractor Equipment Division in June 1996, he held various marketing and sales positions in the Contractor Equipment Division and the Industrial Equipment Division.
+Prior to becoming Director of Marketing, Contractor Equipment Division in June 1996, he held various marketing and sales positions in the Contractor Equipment Division.
 He joined the Company in 1976.

-Jeffrey P. Johnson, 60, became President, New Ventures in December 2018.
-From June 2018 to December 2018 he was President, EMEA.
+Jeffrey P. Johnson, 61, became President, Electric Motor Division in April 2020.
+From December 2018 to April 2020, he was President, New Ventures.
+From June 2018 to December 2018, he was President, EMEA.
 He served as Vice President and General Manager, EMEA from January 2013 to June 2018.
-From February 2008 to December 2012 he was Vice President and General Manager, Asia Pacific.
+From February 2008 to December 2012, he was Vice President and General Manager, Asia Pacific.
 He served as Director of Sales and Marketing, Applied Fluid Technologies Division, from June 2006 until February 2008.
 Prior to joining Graco, he held various sales and marketing positions, including, most recently, President of Johnson Krumwiede Roads, a full-service advertising agency, and European sales manager at General Motors Corp.
 He joined the Company in 2006.

-David M. Lowe, 64, became President, Worldwide Industrial Products Division in June 2018.
-From April 2012 to June 2018 he was Executive Vice President, Industrial Products Division.
+David M. Lowe, 65, became President, Worldwide Process Division in April 2020.
+From June 2018 to April 2020, he was President, Worldwide Industrial Products Division.
+From April 2012 to June 2018, he was Executive Vice President, Industrial Products Division.
 From February 2005 to April 2012, he was Vice President and General Manager, Industrial Products Division.
 He was Vice President and General Manager, European Operations from September 1999 to February 2005.
 Prior to becoming Vice President, Lubrication Equipment Division in December 1996, he was Treasurer.
 Mr. Lowe joined the Company in 1995.

-Bernard J. Moreau, 59, became President, South and Central America in June 2018.
+Bernard J. Moreau, 60, became President, South and Central America in June 2018.
 He was Vice President and General Manager, South and Central America from January 2013 to June 2018.
 From November 2003 to December 2012, he was Sales and Marketing Director, EMEA, Industrial/Automotive Equipment Division.
 From January 1997 to October 2003, he was Sales Manager, Middle East, Africa and East Europe.
 Prior to 1997, he worked in various Graco sales engineering and sales management positions, mainly to support Middle East, Africa and southern Europe territories.
 Mr. Moreau joined the Company in 1985.